teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 You first need to check if your Community is in the [Galaxy CoDex](https://github.com/galaxyproject/galaxy_codex/tree/main/communities), a central resource for Galaxy communities.
 If the community is already there, you can move to the next step of this tutorial.

-If you community is not already included, follow this step :
+If you community is not already included, follow these steps :
 > <hands-on-title>Add your community to the Galaxy CoDex</hands-on-title>
 >
 > You need to create a new folder in the data/community folder within Galaxy CoDex code source.